3191110276/ICO-ServerOnboarding/README.md

 ### Install Windows on local disk - Cisco Mode
 ![In Development](https://img.shields.io/badge/Status-In%20Development-red)
+This workflow provisions one or multiple Windows Server hosts.
+For each host it will:
+* Create and deploy a new UCS server profile
+* Install Windows Server operating system using Cisco-provided kickstart file

 ### Install Windows on local disk - Custom Mode
 ![In Development](https://img.shields.io/badge/Status-In%20Development-red)